Start a conversation

 Taquile Island, Peru

 In 2005, Taquile and its textile art were declared an oral and intangible heritage of humanity by UNESCO.
 Both men and women take part in this ancient tradition, using hand needles and looms to weave cultural significance – indicated by different designs and colors – into each garment.
-The most fascinating thing about this culture is that men are the natural weavers in the community and weave garments to woo a potential partner or for their wives regularly.
+The most fascinating thing about this culture is that men are the natural weavers in the community and weave garments to woo a potential partner or for their wives.

 Amantani Island, Peru